jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 In a major key, the major chords (I, IV and V) are called "primary chords".

-These three chords, called the "tonic", "subdominant", and "dominant" in euroclassical terminology, are enough to create a full and rich chord progression.
+These three chords, called the "tonic", "subdominant", and "dominant" in euroclassical terminology, are enough to create a full and rich chord progression by themselves.
 A surprising number of popular songs are composed of only these three primary chords.

 It's therefore helpful to practice various chord changes with the primary chords.